filebrowser/community/development.md

 - [`build_img.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build_img.sh): build the `filebrowser/filebrowser` docker image.
 - [`build_all.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build_all.sh): execute `build_assets.sh` and `build.sh`, one after the other.

-Furthermore, a docker image named `filebrowser/dev` is provided to support development/collaboration from hosts with a single dependency: docker.
+Furthermore, a docker image named [filebrowser/dev](https://hub.docker.com/r/filebrowser/dev/) is provided to support development/collaboration from hosts with a single dependency: [docker](https://www.docker.com/).
 This also allows to develop File Browser offline (see [No connection](#offline) below).
 You can either get it from [hub.docker.com/r/filebrowser/dev](https://hub.docker.com/r/filebrowser/dev/) or build it locally with [`build_img_dev.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build_img_dev.sh).

 Note that the scripts above are the ones used in CI environments in order to have File Browser tested after each commit is pushed to the repo.
 Therefore, using these locally ensures consistency all along the design and deployment flow.

+> NOTE: in order to build specific versions of the frontend and/or the backend, checkout the desired commits before using any of the described procedures.

 Depending on which tools you want/can install locally, several development environments are supported: